What exactly happens behind the scenes when you create an object with new?

 }

-The moment the second constructor is called, it says: this(name, 175)
+When the second constructor is called, it says: this(name, 175)

-: that means as much as: call from this
+: that means: call from this

 (myself) the constructor that expects as parameters a string and an int: use the value of name